CoraJung/book-recommendation-system/README.md

   - `user_id_map.csv`
   - `book_id_map.csv`

 The first file contains tuples of user-book interactions.
-For example, the first five linrd are
+For example, the first five lines are
 ```
 user_id,book_id,is_read,rating,is_reviewed
 0,948,1,5,0